 For example, bus service between Freiburg and Munich takes roughly the same amount of time as the train, but the bus is almost always cheaper.
 But bus service between Munich and Hamburg takes anywhere from 10 to 14 hours, compared to six hours on the train.
 If you really need to save money, the longer route on the bus is the way to go, but if you don’t want to sit on a bus for that long, fork out the extra money for the quicker and more comfortable train.

 Deutsche Bahn bus routes, where available, will show up when searching for trains.
-Other bus companies to try are MeinFernBus, FlixBus (German only), or DeinBus, or for a more comprehensive search, try Busliniensuche which tells you all the buses for the route you want.
+But most bus routes in Germany (and many parts of Europe) are operated by FlixBus, or for a more comprehensive search, try Busliniensuche which tells you all the buses for the route you want.

 Public transportation in Germany